robertoranon/Unity-ViewpointComputation/README.md

 ## Example Scene

-The example scene represents a office with four characters, and is provided only as a way to showcase the library.
+The example scene represents an office with four characters, and is provided only as a way to showcase the library.
 In the scene, the "Main Camera" object has a VCTesting script component which allows one to define the targets that we want to frame.
+In the example scene, the predefined targets are "BookShelf", "Matteo", and "Chair09".
+Code in VCTesting.cs then defines, for each target, a number of visual properties that should be satisfied, namely desired values for size, visibility, and angle with the camera.

+After playing the scene, press "p" to compute and show a camera that satisifies these properties, and "e" to evaluate how much the current camera satisfies the same properties (results are shown in the console).
+As you can see, each time you press "p" a different camera is generated.
+This is due to the stochastic nature of the solving process.